Which should you buy: Cricut Maker or Cricut Explore Air 2?

-The Cricut Maker is Cricut's flagship machine.
-It's the most expensive and it offers the most versatility in terms of performance.
-Serious crafters or anyone considering starting a crafting business will probably want the Cricut Maker.
+The Cricut Maker is Cricut's flagship machine, albeit not the newest model.
+It's fairly expensive, and it offers incredible versatility in terms of performance.
+Serious crafters or anyone considering starting a crafting business will probably want a Cricut Maker.

 Pros